The existence of superluminal particles is consistent with the kinematics of Einstein's special theory of relativity

 Let $\mathcal{F}$ be a set of formulas of $\mathcal{L}$ with at most one free variable of sort $\B$.
 This set of formulas $\mathcal{F}$ will play the role of ``laws of physics'' in the formulation of the principle of relativity theory.
 The free variable of sort $\B$ is used to evaluate these formulas on observers and to check whether they are valid or not according to the observer in question.
-We will call $\mathcal{F}$ {\bf set of (potential) laws}.
+We call $\mathcal{F}$ {\bf set of (potential) laws}.
 Now we can formulate a principle of relativity for each set of laws $\mathcal{F}$ as the following axiom schema: \begin{description} \item[\underline{\ax{SPR_{\mathcal{F}}}}] A potential law of nature $\varphi\in \mathcal{F}$ is either true for all the inertial observers or false for all of them:

-\end{description} Now for all set of laws $\mathcal{F}$ we have a principle of relativity.
+\end{description} Now for all set of laws $\mathcal{F}$, we have a principle of relativity.
 Let us highlight two important cases.